 A Commission Vessel Monitoring System

-The Commission Vessel Monitoring System (Commission VMS) shall be activated on the date agreed in the contract between SPRFMO and its chosen provider.
+The Commission Vessel Monitoring System (“Commission VMS”) shall be activated on 3 February 2018.

 The Commission VMS shall cover the area as defined in Article 5 of the Convention on the Conservation and Management of High Seas Fishery Resources in the South Pacific Ocean and have a buffer zone of 100 nautical miles outside the Convention Area.